 Celebrate Arbor Week

 Arbor Day is America’s National Tree Holiday, observed on the last Friday of April to celebrate the role of trees in our lives and to promote tree planting and care.
 In Oregon we celebrate an entire Arbor Week which is the first full week in April.
 Check out a tree-themed book this week!
 The Lake Oswego Public Library, located at 706 4th Street, will have tree-themed books on display all week.
 Open daily: 1-6pm Sunday, 10am-9pm Monday-Thursday, and 10am-6pm Friday-Saturday.
 [Include Heritage Tree photo attached]

 Heritage Tree Celebration

 Celebrate Arbor Week at the resting place of Lake Oswego’s founding families and citizens, and enjoy a piece of cake under the City’s newest Heritage Tree, the only Pacific dogwood currently designated.
 Learn more about the City’s Heritage Tree Program and about the rich history of Oswego Pioneer Cemetery dating back to 1850.
-Refreshments will be provided.
-Information about the city’s Heritage Tree Program is available here.